antoniofull/thexpatmagazine.com/src/pages/blog/2020-03-23-how-to-work-from-home-and-be-productive.md

 ![](/img/9ff4365f-8c0e-4626-87c2-e2e33905bb80.jpg)

 Communication is always very important in a work enviroment, it doesn't matter if we are in the office or not.
 Luckily technology is helping us with alternatives.
 Zoom.
-Skype, Teams Microsoft permit us to talk and see each other, but also Google drive or wetransfer make possible to share documents in realtime without wasting time.  (for more imputs on [tools](https://www.iamexpat.nl/career/employment-news/best-online-tools-use-when-working-home) have a look here and for [documents storage](https://www.thexpatmagazine.com/blog/2015-02-09-store-important-documents/) tool [h](https://www.thexpatmagazine.com/blog/2015-02-09-store-important-documents/)ere)
+Skype, Teams Microsoft permit us to talk and see each other, but also Google drive or wetransfer make possible to share documents in realtime without wasting time.
+(A lot of imputs about [tools](https://www.iamexpat.nl/career/employment-news/best-online-tools-use-when-working-home) are available online, There are also some about [documents storage](https://www.thexpatmagazine.com/blog/2015-02-09-store-important-documents/) that might be useful for this temporary new work conditions)

 We have all the elements to can have a safe and healthy work environment as well at home as in the office, is on us to make everything work and to chose what is more adapt to our life and specific situation.
 Give yourself rules but don't pretend too much in the begininng.
 Your mind has to adapt to the new condition, it might take few days.
 Also remember to call in sick even if you are home.
 If you don't feel good you wouldn't be productive and the days after you'll need to repair at the mistakes done while you weren't focus.

-Some more detailed and more tips can be found [here](https://www.pcmag.com/news/get-organized-20-tips-for-working-from-home)
+Find out more [details ](https://www.pcmag.com/news/get-organized-20-tips-for-working-from-home)and tips and if you have others share them with us

 Keep calm and Work From Home!